Robust Design and Evaluation of Predictive Algorithms under Unobserved Confounding: Estimation under Alternative Bounding Functions

 and the analogous result holds for $\widehat{\underline{\perf}}(s; \beta)$.
 If further $R_{1,n}^k, R_{2,n}^k, R_{3,n}^k = o_\p(1/\sqrt{n})$ for all folds $k = 1, \hdots, K$, then

 for covariance matrix $\Sigma = Cov\left( (\overline{\perf}_i(\eta), \underline{\perf}_i(\eta))^\prime \right)$. \end{proposition}

-\subsubsection{Bounds on positive class performance}
+\subsubsection{Bounds on Positive Class Performance}

-We analogously estimate the proxy outcome bounds on positive class performance by solving sample linear-fractional programs as in Section \ref{section: estimating pos class bounds} of the main text.
-We make use of $K$-fold cross-fitting and construct nuisance function estimators $\etahat_{-k}$ using all observations not in the $k$-fold.
-We construct a fold-specific estimate of the upper bound on positive class performance by solving
+We analogously estimate the proxy outcome bounds on positive class performance by solving sample linear fractional programs as in Section \ref{section: estimating pos class bounds} of the main text.
+Building on Proposition \ref{proposition: partial double robustness for pos class estimator}, all that needs to be modified is the choice estimator for the bounding functions.
+As an illustration, we sketch out how the sample linear fractional program can be combined with our pseudo-regression procedure for proxy outcome bounds discussed earlier in Appendix \ref{section: proxy outcome, pseudo outcome regression}.